DBS checks FAQs

 Why do I need a DBS check?

-If you are going to work as a paid employee, or as a volunteer for an organisation, and your work will bring you into contact with children and/or vulnerable adults, you may be asked to apply for a DBS check.
-For example, if you are going to work as a teacher, care worker, scout or guide leader, registered childminder, sports coach, youth club worker, foster carer or adoptive parent.
+If someone is going to work as a paid employee, or as a volunteer for an organisation, and the work will bring them into contact with children and/or vulnerable adults, they may be asked to apply for a DBS check.
+For example, if they are going to work as a teacher, care worker, scout or guide leader, registered childminder, sports coach, youth club worker, foster carer or adoptive parent.

 How do I find out if I am eligible to apply for a DBS check?

 The Rehabilitation of Offenders Act (Exceptions) Order 2001 lists the types of work, employment or professions for which you can legally obtain a DBS check.
 You can also contact the Isle of Man Vetting Bureau which will offer advice.

 Alternatively, a professional body for your organisations sector will be able to provide advice to assess whether a Standard or Enhanced Disclosure is required for a specific role, bearing in mind their other statutory and legal obligations.

 How do I apply for a DBS check if I am a Government worker?